 In 1990, EDOs from across Canada founded and mandated the Cando to provide a national body to focus on the training, education and networking opportunities necessary to serve their communities and/or organizations as professionals.

-Cando has been instrumental in facilitating partnerships with EDOs, academics, Aboriginal leaders and senior corporate and government representatives.
-Cando is unique because it is the only national organization that focuses on education and professional development for EDOs working in Aboriginal communities or organizations.
+Cando has been instrumental in facilitating partnerships with EDOs, academics, Indigenous leaders and senior corporate and government representatives.
+Cando is unique because it is the only national organization that focuses on education and professional development for EDOs working in Indigenous communities or organizations.

 Cando’s Vision is:

-To be the leading authority on Aboriginal Community Economic Development
+To be the leading authority on Indigenous Community Economic Development

 Cando’s Mission is:

-To build capacity which strengthens Aboriginal economies by providing programs and services to Economic Development Officers.
+To build capacity which strengthens Indigenous economies by providing programs and services to Economic Development Officers.